thinkniko/thinkniko/README.md

 ### Hi there 👋

 - 📫 Reach me via: think.niko ＠ gmail
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning Istio and Management processes.
 - 🤔 I’m looking for help with building a new web application for a personal project.
-- 💬 Ask me about MongoDB, DocumentDB, Python 3
+- 💬 Ask me about Terraform, Kubernetes, Istio and Management processes
-- 🔭 I’m currently working on Python code accessing an processing data from MongoDB/DocDB and RESTful APIs.
+- 🔭 I’m currently working on OSS projects that work with Kubernetes that make management easier.

 <!--
-**deathanchor/deathanchor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: